February 23, 2017

 RROCI decided to propose House Bill 2373, which would expand record-sealing eligibility for most felonies.
 Currently, only nine felonies are eligible for sealing three years after sentencing.
 The sealing exception would be convictions related to domestic violence, sex crimes, animal abuse, or driving under the influence.

 HB 2373 would offer relief to people in reentry who face years of discrimination because of an old record.
+The bill passed out of the House Judiciary-Criminal Committee on March 28.
 State Rep. Camille Lilly and State Sen. Don Harmon (both D-Oak Park) sponsor the measure.

 CCH advocates for reentry measures at the local and state level with its Reentry Project committee, comprised of ex-offenders, service providers, advocates, and academics.
 The reentry staff includes Senior Organizer Rachel Ramirez, Policy Director Julie Dworkin, and myself.